MicrosoftDocs/windows-powershell-docs/docset/windows/sync-share/set-syncshare.md

 ### Example 1: Modify a sync share to enable inherited permissions
 ```
-PS C:\> Set-SyncShare -Name "Share01" -KeepParentFolderPermission
+PS C:\> Set-SyncShare -Name "Share01" -InheritParentFolderPermission
 ```

-This command modifies settings on the share named Share01, and sets the *KeepParentFolderPermission* parameter to enable the share to inherit permissions from the parent folder.
+This command modifies settings on the share named Share01, and sets the *InheritParentFolderPermission* parameter to enable the share to inherit permissions from the parent folder.

 ### Example 2: Modify the sync share to change the user group
 ```